alanhett/coin-cost-basis/README.md

 # Coin Cost Basis

-This macro-enabled spreadsheet helps you keep track of the cost basis of your cryptyocurrecny trades.
-Using the first-in, first-out (FIFO) cost method (the most commonly used cost method for calculating capital gains), Coin Cost Basis will help you calculate, and distinguish between long-term and short-term gains and losses.
+This macro-enabled spreadsheet will help you track cost basis and long-term or short-term treatment for your cryptocurrency trades.
+It uses the first-in, first-out (FIFO) cost method, which is commonly used for tax compliance.

+## Usage

+- Download and open coin-cost-basis.xlsm
+- Enable macros if prompted
+- Create a copy of the blank sheet for each coin or asset you trade
+- Enter your buys in the left-hand buy columns.
+Include any fees related to your purchase
+- Enter your sales in the right-hand sell columns.
+Net out any fees related to your sale
+- Each transaction must include a date
+- The notes column is optional, and a great place to track fees, or trades between different assets
+- Add rows as needed

+## Advanced Usage
+If you want to add columns, or change the layout, you'll need to open the VBA module and update the constant variables, ensuring that they are mapped to the correct columns.

 ## Changelog